flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 Flipper's MCU cannot run code directly from external storage, so it needs to be copied to RAM first.
 That is done by the App Loader app responsible for loading the FAP from the SD card, verifying its integrity and compatibility, copying it to RAM, and adjusting it for its new location.

-Since FAP has to be loaded to RAM to be executed, the amount of RAM available for allocations from heap is reduced compared to running the same app from flash, as a part of the firmware.
+Since the FAP has to be loaded to RAM to be executed, the amount of RAM available for allocations from heap is reduced compared to running the same app from flash, as a part of the firmware.
 Note that the amount of occupied RAM is less than the total FAP file size since only code and data sections are allocated, while the FAP file includes extra information only used at app load time.

 Apps are built for a specific API version.
 It is a part of the hardware target's definition and contains a major and minor version number.
 The App Loader checks if the app's major API version matches the firmware's major API version.